HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public

+- review prior to 24-01-02
+  - emails for Time - Priorities for 2024.qu.1.key(s) points

 - work on IOdeas for DaniPlus that recognize the Revision opportunities inherent in OnTheList
   - technical viability ,then economic viability
     - clarify the obligations for seedCapital